TOP10 Things Sex has in Common with Graduation (Part 1)

-You become acutely aware of the impact of sex on your personal future when one of you becomes pregnant.
-And the societal impact of over 45% of children being born to unwed mothers is one of the greatest threats to our nation’s future.
+And the connection of sex to the future becomes undeniable the moment someone gets pregnant.
+In fact, the societal impact of over 45% of children being born to unwed mothers is one of the greatest threats to our nation’s future.

 #6: Invitations and Gifts

 Ah yes, the absolute best part of graduation: the gifts.
 Indeed, the graduation invite is supposed to generate a gift whether the invitee can attend the ceremony or not.
 But it’s the least you can do for someone who either has, or is about to rack up tens of thousands of dollars in college debt.

 Sex is also a gift, but it most certainly should not be treated like an obligatory response to a date invite.
 The giving of your body and soul in sexual union is a gift beyond compare.
 That makes it the perfect gift to save for only one person, the one person willing to commit the rest of their life to you.

 - TOP10 Things Sex has in Common with the Apocalypse

 - TOP10 Things Sex has in Common with New Years

 - TOP5 Things Sex has in Common with Taxes

 - TOP5 Things Sex has in Common with Easter